Clawctl

 • Access your API keys and credentials

-42,665 exposed OpenClaw instances were found in January 2026.
-93.4% were vulnerable.
-The LLM location didn't matter—the deployment security did.
+Security researcher Maor Dayan's Shodan scan found 42,665 exposed OpenClaw instances in January 2026.
+93.4% had authentication bypasses.
+The LLM location didn't matter — the deployment security did.

 This is where Clawctl's managed deployment comes in.